 - Dry mouth or skin

 - Feeling very thirsty

-If you or a friend are experiencing mild signs of dehydration, like dizziness or fatigue, there are a few things you can do to help yourself and others:
+If you are experiencing signs of dehydration, do this to help yourself:

 - Drink fluids rich in electrolytes, like Gatorade or Pedialyte